zzhdbw/Orpheus-TTS/readme.md

 3. [**Finetuned Tags**](https://huggingface.co/canopylabs/orpheus-tts-0.1-emo-instruct) – Enhanced model with emotional expression capabilities - provided for research on speech controllability, not recommended for production

 ### Inference
-1. [Colab For Tuned Model (not streaming, see below for realtime streaming)](https://colab.research.google.com/drive/1KhXT56UePPUHhqitJNUxq63k-pQomz3N?usp=sharing) A finetuned model for everyday TTS applications.
+1. [Colab For Tuned Model](https://colab.research.google.com/drive/1KhXT56UePPUHhqitJNUxq63k-pQomz3N?usp=sharing) (not streaming, see below for realtime streaming) – A finetuned model for everyday TTS applications.
-2. [Colab For Pretrained Model](https://colab.research.google.com/drive/10v9MIEbZOr_3V8ZcPAIh8MN7q2LjcstS?usp=sharing) This notebook is set up for conditioned generation but can be extended to a range of tasks.
+2. [Colab For Pretrained Model](https://colab.research.google.com/drive/10v9MIEbZOr_3V8ZcPAIh8MN7q2LjcstS?usp=sharing) – This notebook is set up for conditioned generation but can be extended to a range of tasks.

 #### Prompting

-1. For the `finetune-prod` models: For the primary model your text prompt is formatted as `{name}: I went to the ...`.
+1. The `finetune-prod` models: for the primary model, your text prompt is formatted as `{name}: I went to the ...`.
 The options for name in order of conversational realism (subjective benchmarks) are "tara", "jess", "leo", "leah", "dan", "mia", "zac", "zoe".
 Our python package does this formatting for you, and the notebook also prepends the appropriate string.
-You can additionally add the following outbursts: `<laugh>`, `<giggle>`, `<chuckle>`, `<sigh>`, `<cough>`, `<sniffle>`, `<groan>`, `<yawn>`, `<gasp>`.
+You can additionally add the following emotive tags: `<laugh>`, `<giggle>`, `<chuckle>`, `<sigh>`, `<cough>`, `<sniffle>`, `<groan>`, `<yawn>`, `<gasp>`.

-2. For the pretrained model, you can either generate speech just conditioned on text, or generate speech conditioned on one or more existing text-speech pairs in the prompt.
-Since this model hasn't been explicitly trained on the zero-shot voice cloning objective the more text-speech pairs you pass in the prompt, the more reliably it will generate in the correct voice.
+2. The pretrained model: you can either generate speech just conditioned on text, or generate speech conditioned on one or more existing text-speech pairs in the prompt.
+Since this model hasn't been explicitly trained on the zero-shot voice cloning objective, the more text-speech pairs you pass in the prompt, the more reliably it will generate in the correct voice.

-3. For the research model the prompt that should get passed to the model has `prompt + " " + "<{emotion}>"` at the end.
+3. The research model: the prompt that should get passed to the model has `prompt + " " + "<{emotion}>"` at the end.
 It should also not have the `{name}:` prefix as it is only trained on one voice.
-This model is not designed to be used in production, it's main goal is to show how LLMs can easily support tags to guide controllable emotional generations, and will perform worse on every other metric.
+This model is not designed to be used in production.
+Rather, it's main goal is to show how LLMs can easily support tags to guide controllable emotional generations, and for now will perform worse on other metrics.

-Additionally, use regular LLM generation args like `temperature`, `top_p` etc as you expect for a regular LLM. `repetition_penalty>=1.1`is required for stable generations.
+Additionally, use regular LLM generation args like `temperature`, `top_p`, etc. as you expect for a regular LLM. `repetition_penalty>=1.1`is required for stable generations.
 Increasing `repetition_penalty` and `temperature` makes the model speak faster.

 #### Realtime Inference

-1. Clone This Repo
+1. Clone this repo
    ```bash
    pip install orpheus-speech # uses vllm under the hood for fast inference
    ```